whipowill/quake-mod-scarlet/README.md

 Which brings me to ``frikbot4``.
 My change is very minimal.

-## Changes
+## Problem

 I spent a week playing w/ ``v3`` and had a blast, but what I found was that teamplay games didn't work so well.

 It turns out there was a flaw in the bot logic that made them want to follow teammates around the map.
 What ended up happening is the bots would clump together and just idle there.

-I just found the priority logic in the bot code and made teammates a priority of zero.
+I found the priority logic in the bot code and made following teammates a priority of zero.
 I literally commented out a single line of code.

 You can now play teamplay games and the bots are awesome, just like they are in FFA.

+## Changelog

+- Changed teammate following logic.
+- Changed some bot names.

 ## Todo